JModi16/Pilates/README.md

 There is also another method of navigation, a preferred pathway through the site via ‘Quick Links’ located at the footer of all pages, enabling a first time user through the content.
 This is designed primarily for students who want to book a class their preferred running class.

 #### **Colour**
-  * The Colour palette is a mixture of dark blue for the header, white colour for the main body and light blue for the footer.The buttons consists of blue colours too
+  * The Colour palette is a mixture of 3 colours.
+Dark blue for the header, white colour for the main body and light blue for the footer.The buttons consists of blue colours too.

 ### **Typography**